-75. In line with national health care policies and plans, and in support of host countries, States and relevant stakeholders53 will contribute resources and expertise to expand and enhance the quality of national health systems to facilitate access by refugees and host communities - including, in particular, women, children and youth, older people, those with chronic illnesses, and people with disabilities.

-- 76. More specifically, this will include resources and expertise to: - expand service delivery, including by building and equipping new health facilities or strengthening the capacity of existing ones; - facilitate access to relevant primary, secondary and tertiary health care, including for non-communicable diseases, rehabilitative, maternal and infant, and mental health needs: - support refugees and members of host communities who are or could be engaged as health care workers, in line with national laws and policies, including through access to capacity development and training opportunities where needed e.g., in mental health and psychosocial support, with particular attention to survivors of torture, trauma and sexual and gender-based violence; - put in place disease prevention and health promotion activities, including participation in physical activity and sport, critical for well-being; - facilitate affordable and equitable access to adequate quantities of medicines, medical supplies, vaccines, diagnostics, and preventive commodities; and - promote health financing and additional funding through bilateral and multilateral assistance to host countries and ensure proper resourcing of systems.
+- In line with national health care policies and plans, and in support of host countries, States and relevant stakeholders53 will contribute resources and expertise to expand and enhance the quality of national health systems to facilitate access by refugees and host communities - including, in particular, women, children and youth, older people, those with chronic illnesses, and people with disabilities. - More specifically, this will include resources and expertise to: - expand service delivery, including by building and equipping new health facilities or strengthening the capacity of existing ones; - facilitate access to relevant primary, secondary and tertiary health care, including for non-communicable diseases, rehabilitative, maternal and infant, psychosocial support and health care, including sexual and reproductive health and mental health needs, without discrimination, support refugees and members of host communities who are or could be engaged as - health care workers, in line with national laws and policies, including through access to capacity development and training opportunities where needed e.g., in mental health and psychosocial support, and sexual and reproductive health and rights with particular attention to survivors of torture, trauma and sexual and gender-based violence: - put in place disease prevention and health promotion activities, including participation in physical activity and sport, critical for well-being; - facilitate affordable and equitable access to adequate quantities of medicines, medical - supplies, vaccines, diagnostics, and preventive commodities; and promote health financing and additional funding through bilateral and multilateral assistance to host countries and ensure proper resourcing of systems.